Misclassification in Difference-in-differences Models: Monte Carlo study

 \subsection{Simulation results.}

-Tables \ref{tab1} and \ref{tab2} present the results of the Monte Carlo study for differential and nondifferential misclassification, respectively.
-We generate samples of size 10,000 and aggregate the results across 10,000 iterations.
-The true treatment effect---the ATT---equals 3 in all the experiments.

-Under differential misclassification of treatment, Table \ref{tab1} shows that the DID estimator is severely biased and sometimes yields a sign opposite of the true treatment effect.
+This section presents our Monte Carlo study results based on samples of size 10,000, which are aggregated across 10,000 iterations.
+The true treatment effect (ATT) equals~3 in all the experiments.
+Overall, the simulation results show that DID estimator is severely biased downwards and sometimes yields a sign opposite of the true treatment effect.
 This general finding aligns with our main theoretical result in Proposition \ref{prop1}.
-Even when the parallel trends assumption holds, we cannot generally sign the ensuing bias in DID estimation when misclassification is allowed to be differential.
+Even when the parallel trends assumption holds, we cannot generally sign the ensuing bias in DID estimation when misclassification is allowed to be differential.\footnote{Appendix Table \ref{tab2} presents simulation results for nondifferential misclassification.
+Those results show that the DID estimates exhibit an attenuation bias as shown in Corollary \ref{attenuate} for all levels of misclassification.
+In addition, the proposed bounds in Corollary \ref{bounds} are reported in Column 5 of Appendix Table \ref{tab2}.}

-The DID estimates have the wrong (negative) signs in all instances (Panels A through C) except for the case where only false positives are present.
+For differential misclassification (Table \ref{tab1}), the DID estimates have the wrong (negative) signs in all instances (Panels A through C) except for the case where only false positives are present.
 We find that the sign switching of the DID estimate occurs with at least a 20\% unconditional misclassification rate in Panels B and C but with at least 30\% in Panel A. All else equal, one likely reason why the sign reversal occurs at higher levels of misclassification in Panel A is that the errors are symmetric and the biases (from false negatives and false positives) might cancel out more evenly, leading to a less severe overall bias.
 The sign-reversal result we obtain in the DID context when the parallel trends assumption holds bears resemblance to the consequences of measurement error in linear treatment effect models under strict exogeneity.
 For instance, \citet{nguimkeu2019estimation} shows that, even when treatment is exogenous, the sign of the OLS estimator is not generally identified with endogenous (differential) misreporting.